 Other commentators, writing from an anti-saloon stance, predictably condemned German establishments.
 In 1869, Ellington rather imaginatively labelled the German saloons on Canal Street, West Broadway, Chatham and William streets as ‘German women dungeons’.31 We are told that women are not only present but can ‘can curse as loud as the men, and drink spirits with equal freedom and zest.
 Almost each of these dens has a tradition of murder or bloodshed done within their painted walls.’32

 In direct contrast to Ellington, Henry Williams argued that the German drinking subculture was fashionable and being emulated across the city.
 ‘Do you notice how the Americans have taken up with this Berlin style of enjoying oneself?
 Why, only a little while since, if anybody had told a New Yorker that the time would come when he would find pleasure in sitting at a table for an hour, smoking, and drinking … he would have been laughed at.’33 Williams states that beer gardens are thoroughly respectable.
 Unlike lower-class saloons, there are ‘no “bummers” from groggeries or liquor-saloons here’.34 So who do we believe?
-Ellington, who claims German saloons were just like any other low-end establishments?
-Or Williams, who argues that German saloons were places of respectable mainstream leisure – even if the drinks tasted a little odd?
+Ellington, who claims German saloons were deplorable, low-end establishments?
+Or Williams, who argues German saloons were places of respectable mainstream leisure, albeit with odd-tasting drinks?

 Known for his flash clothes, the ease at which he traversed the urban landscape and his ability to live of the proceeds of gambling or prostitution, the sporting man’s life invariably revolved around the saloon.
 At first glance, ‘sports’ were an eclectic subculture made up of boxers, ex-boxers, thugs, pimps and dandies who circled the peripheries of mainstream society and the underworld.
 Sporting males were often called ‘fancy’ men.
 Gilfoyle writes: ‘Leisure activities, not work, defined the fancy.
 In the boxing ring, gambling den, and saloon, a “rough” egalitarianism reigned.’35 When their gambling funds dried up, the sport could often be found working as a bouncer or as a ‘political representative’, making sure voters made the right choice at the polls.